jakubiszon26/Mast/README.md

 ![](https://img.shields.io/badge/Qt-6.0-green.svg)
 ![](https://img.shields.io/badge/Qt-qmake-green.svg)
 ## what is Mast?
-Mast is setup tool for Linux Mint configuration which provides this functionalities (for now in version 1.0 alpha)
+Mast is setup tool for Linux Mint configuration which provides this functionalities (for now in version 1.0)

 - View system info
 - Repositories Manager